cjnaz/lanmonitor/README.md

 |-----|-----|
-apt_upgrade_history_plugin | Checks that the most recent apt upgrade operation was more recent than a given age dd_wrt_age_plugin | Checks that the dd-wrt version on the target router is more recent than a given age freespace_plugin | Checks that the filesystem of the given path has a minimum of free space fsactivity_plugin | Checks that a target file or directory has at least one file newer than a given age interface_plugin | Checks that a given network interface (i.e., eth2) is up and running
+apt_upgrade_history_plugin | Checks that the most recent apt upgrade operation was more recent than a given age dd_wrt_age_plugin | Checks that the dd-wrt version on the target router is more recent than a given age freemem_plugin | Checks that available RAM memory and swap space are at safe levels freespace_plugin | Checks that the filesystem of the given path has a minimum of free space fsactivity_plugin | Checks that a target file or directory has at least one file newer than a given age interface_plugin | Checks that a given network interface (i.e., eth2) is up and running